goodandco/obsidian-project-flow/README.md

 - $_DIMENSION
 - $_CATEGORY

-Automator replaces any `$_VARIABLE` tokens it finds in the template files before creating notes.
+ProjectFlow replaces any `$_VARIABLE` tokens it finds in the template files before creating notes.

 ## Project templates per project
-Automator also creates a project-specific template folder:
+ProjectFlow also creates a project-specific template folder:
 - `Templates/<$_PROJECT_NAME>_Templates`

 It populates it with these files (names vary by project):